Introduction

 cargo install --path .

-Canon stores all state in a SQLite database.
-The default location is ~/.canon/canon.db.
+Canon stores all state in a single directory called the canon home.
+The default location is ~/.canon/.

-The database is created automatically on first use.
-It contains:
+The directory is created automatically on first use.

 Verify Installation